 This same year, a New Balance 420 silhouette for women and men came out courtesy of the brand’s collaboration with supermodel Heidi Klum.
 Called the HKNB 420s, the unisex shoes featured a slightly slimmer profile with lightweight white suede and canvas uppers and coral linings and laces.

 While the 420s by New Balance continued to receive a few new colorways, probably nothing could compare with the 2015 release in terms of uniqueness.
-In a spark of creativity, and maybe just a bit of weirdness as well, New Balance gave the model iridescent snakeskin uppers with translucent soles and sparkly black heels and ‘N’ side panels.
+With a spark of creativity, and maybe just a bit of weirdness as well, New Balance gave the model iridescent snakeskin uppers with translucent soles and sparkly black heels, and ‘N’ side panels.